hrishim/llvl_prog1_book/src/disassembly.md

 ```
 Although, the **main** function completely avoided call to **find_lower_int** function, the compiler has still generates code for the **find_lower_int** function so that it can honour calls from any other function that could not be optimized.
 It chooses to perform the entire functionality by using the **csel** instruction and returns the result in **x0** to its caller.

-As an exercise, you can try generating just the disassenbly output without interleaving source code for this example.
+As an exercise, you can try generating just the disassembly output without interleaving source code for this example.

 At **-O0** the compiler generates very verbose code with a lot of unnecessary loads and stores.
 At higher optimization levels it could completely remove C code.
 This is a good thing in the real world but not useful when we want to show readers examples of what C code looks like when compiled.
 Therefore, for the remaining examples, we will use an optimization level that helps illustrate the point we want to convey.